leo-arch/clifm/src/README.md

 1) Files birth time: We get this information via [statx(2)](https://man7.org/linux/man-pages/man2/statx.2.html), which is Linux specific.
 2) Version sort: We use here [versionsort](https://man7.org/linux/man-pages/man3/scandir.3.html), a GNU extension.

-<sup>2</sup> Without `libmagic`, querying files MIME type implies grabing the output of the [file(1)](https://www.man7.org/linux/man-pages/man1/file.1.html) command, which of course is less optimus than directly querying the `libmagic` database itself (we need to run the command, redirect its output to a file, open the file, read it, close it, and then delete it).
+<sup>2</sup> Without `libmagic`, querying files MIME type implies grabing the output of the [file(1)](https://www.man7.org/linux/man-pages/man1/file.1.html) command, which of course is not as optimal as directly querying the `libmagic` database itself (we need to run the command, redirect its output to a file, open the file, read it, close it, and then delete it).
 Though perhaps unnoticiable, this is an important difference.

 ## 5) Plugins